 Leaders, what if you designed employee interactions that are curated and connected to the brand, so they can convert to cash for you and your investors?

 Webco, is a company started by experienced leaders.
 Webco saw an attrition issue and decided to redesign the classic “Recruit to Retain” arc.
 Ryan joins Webco, hoping for a better fit.
 Webco’s leadership knows Ryan has high potential.
 Webco recognizes that Ryan has the abilities to become a “pillar” of knowledge and has functional expertise for the exponentially growing brand.

 Webco is beta testing an employee experience (EX) program,“Recruit to not hire again”.
 After completing project #1, Webco places Ryan in the “Recruit to not hire again” program.
 It’s the ideal opportunity to curate Ryan’s experience at Webco.
-The “Recruit to not hire again” program prototyped by the company to design an employee experience (EX) based on the things it does best- create elegant user friendly solutions using design thinking.
+The “Recruit to not hire again” program was prototyped by the company to design an employee experience (EX) based on the things it does best-create elegant user-friendly solutions using design thinking.
 The EX program is all about creating touch points with employees that are based on the Elements of Value Pyramid created by Bain & Company.

 Let’s get you started.